acuoci/ATP/practicals/openfoam-docker/openfoam-docker-windows/README.md

 If a new window with a graphical application opens up, then you made it!
 You can close the paraview window and quit docker with the command `exit`.

 ## Re-Installation Procedure
-If after any update or problem you need OpenFOAM to be re-installed just repeat the instructions at Point 5.
+If after any update or problem you need OpenFOAM to be re-installed you should update the content of the ATP folder and repeat the instructions at Point 5.

 ## Common Problems
 The following problems can be frequently encountered: